enriquepablo/syntreenet/README.rst

    P, the number of productions.

-Here I claim to have a match cost logarithmic in W, linear in C, and logarithmic in P, so it is a stretch.
+Here I claim to have a match cost logarithmic in W, linear in C, and logarithmic in P under all circumstances, so it is a stretch.
 I will try to justify this claim, first, in the following few paragraphs, with an abstract explanation of the structures and algorithms involved, and second, in the code, with a detailed line by (relevant) line analysis of the different code paths.
-Since the full library is just around 650 loc (as measured by SLOCCount), this detailed analysis is not hard to follow.
+Since the full library is just around 650 loc, this detailed analysis is not hard to follow.
 This claim is also tentatively supported by some experimental evidence, which I'll provide further below.

 A bird's view
 -------------